Kate Patton, Executive Director

 Her experiences in the business community include serving as President of the Berlin Chamber of Commerce, Chair of the Worcester County Arts Council and she was instrumental in developing longstanding Berlin events, including the monthly Arts Night and the successful application for Berlin’s designation as an Arts and Entertainment District.In 2002 she received the Governor’s Award of Excellence for Small Business in the Arts.
-Kate’s environmental background includes working with the citizen’s group Clean Water Action after graduating from University of Richmond in 1986.
+Kate’s environmental background includes working with the citizen’s group Clean Water Action after graduating from the University of Richmond in 1986.

 marianne pettis, stewardship coordinator

-Marianne holds a Master of Science from the Georgia Institute of Technology specializing in estuarine ecology and Bachelor degree in Biology from Bates College.
-Marianne and her husband are currently in the process of relocating to the Eastern Shore.
-In her free time, she enjoys exploring the region and playing in the water.
+Marianne holds a Master of Science from the Georgia Institute of Technology specializing in Estuarine Ecology and a bachelor’s degree in biology from Bates College.